BOARD OF DIRECTORS

 Professionally Jake is a freelance technical writer and proposal manager, helping companies bid on and win government contracts.

 You can find Kristine somewhere between the mountains of Western Maine and Vermont's Mad River Valley depending on who's got the best pow.
 She learned to ski at the age of 5 and typically can be found hiking for turns until there's nothing left.
 Taking up telemark and having the NUHOC Loj in the White Mountains as a base camp, opened up a whole new world of access to backcountry zones in Northern New England.
-When she's not chasing storms, she is a town planner specializing in active transportation infrastructure and project management.
+When she's not chasing storms, she works for East Coast Greenway Alliance leading the development of the Greenway in Maine, New Hampshire, Massachusetts and Rhode Island.
 She also helps to build and put prototypes through the wringer for local ski builders YOPP Skis in Bethel, Maine.
 Kristine served as a GBA Snowminer during the 2017 season.

 Skiing and exploring in the mountains of Maine and New Hampshire has been a lifelong pursuit for Katelin.
 She fell in love with human-powered skiing during her first ski expedition to Mount Washington.
 Every experience in the backcountry enhances her passion for skiing and appreciation for the mountains.
 A native Mainer, Katelin works out of Portland as an environmental consultant specializing in wetland science and natural resource permitting.